Firojpaudel/100_days_of_CUDA/Day_14/README.md

     - Each thread loads an element from the same column instead of the same row.
     - This transformation improves memory access efficiency by reducing global memory traffic.

+> I've implemented a code comparing the Naive way with the Corner Turning and shared memory optimized approach: [Click Here](./corner_turning.cu) to view the code.
 ---
 #### Memory Coalascing conditions and _a bit of analogy explained in the book_: